 Contact a New York City Employment Discrimination Lawyer Today

 As you can see, pregnancy and disability discrimination can prove costly for employers who think they can flout the law with impunity.
 If you have been fired or disciplined at work due to your medical condition, you may be entitled to compensation.
-Your first step should be to seek advice from a qualified New York employment law attorney.
-Contact the Law Offices of White, Nisar & Hilferty, LLP, today if you need assistance with any type of employment discrimination claim.
+Your first step should be to seek advice from a qualified New York employment attorney.
+Contact the Law Offices of Nisar Law Group, P.C., today if you need assistance with any type of employment discrimination claim.